START-Hack/Syngenta_STARTHACK25/README.md

 - Decision-making process: Explain how the solution effectively tackles the identified problem.

-- Visual Components: Include visual elements that enhance understanding (graphics, charts. …)
+- Visual Components: Include visual elements that enhance understanding (graphics, charts,…)

-**Requirements: **
+**Requirements:**

-- Clarity in the communicating the problem solution fit – how does this solution solve the problem
+- Clarity in communicating the problem solution fit – how does this solution solve the problem

 - Usability of the solution based on the user base